 Cheaper cost is not the only reason why people flock to India for healthcare.
 India offers leading medical facilities that maintain a standard that’s on par with the western nations.
 India offers both public and private healthcare.
 The difference between them in terms of quality and professionalism is drastically different.
 Public hospitals are usually geared towards citizens with low income, whereas private hospitals are among the best in the country.

 Accreditations are controlled by multiple government entities.
 There are set criteria that all registered hospitals need to follow to operate their services.
 But for foreign patients, hospitals with JCI accreditation are also readily available.
-The quality and standard of private healthcare are of international standards and even surpasses many Asian countries.
+The quality and standard of private healthcare are of international standards and even surpass many Asian countries.
 Patients opting for private healthcare get the same level of treatment that they would receive in western nations.

 The cost of medical treatment in India